Joshua Shaw

-Joshua Shaw (1776–1860) was an English [later naturalised as American] artist and inventor.
+Joshua Shaw (1776–1860) was an English-born American artist and inventor.

 Early life

-Joshua Shaw was born in Billingborough, Lincolnshire, England in 1776 and was orphaned at the age of 7.
-To survive he worked for a local farmer as a bird scarer.
+Joshua Shaw was born in Billingborough, Lincolnshire, England in 1776.
+When Shaw was seven years old, his father died, and the ensuing hardship lead him to work for a local farmer as a bird scarer.
 During the three years he spent doing this work he discovered his artistic talent and began drawing the animals he encountered.
 After his mother remarried Shaw worked for his stepfather's plumbing and glazing business, and later as a mail carrier.